What education and/or training do you have that relates to your work?

-Q. How did you decide to get in your line of work?
+How did you get started doing this type of work?

-A. The daily bilingual communication needs I saw around me during my 7 years in employment in international environments and the joy of being able to relate concepts and ideas from one person or group of persons to another without altering the original idea or concept.
+The daily bilingual communication needs I saw around me during my 7 years in employment in international environments and the joy of being able to relate concepts and ideas from one person or group of persons to another without altering the original idea or concept.
 The challenges were many but yet the practice and the joy of doing so kept me in it.

 There are two recent jobs I did that I am very proud of.
 First I was engaged to teach English to a Ukrainian housewife who had no English background at all.
 I had 3 months to get her to read and speak basic English for shopping, get-togethers (soirées among spouses of other diplomats), and general purposes.
 I did just that.

 Then I had a translation job from ACTIVA Insurance International headquartered in Douala, Cameroon.
 I was to translate the entire Company regularions/Statutes of the company from French into English.
 The request was an express one.
 Since it is my practice to require customer feedback from customers few days after a job is submitted, we asked ACTIVA to tell us if they had any issue with the translation job they gave us.
 They reported that there was no issue when the Board used the translated document as they the rendered text highly meaningful during their deliberations.